Foundations of Mathematics 11

 - Unit 2: Properties of Angles and Triangles

 - Unit 6: Solutions to Systems of Equations

 - Unit 8: Financial Literacy

-Student-paced – Students are asked to complete a schedule for themselves using the built in scheduler as one of the first activities in the course.
-This will give students the big picture of their commitment and progress towards completion.
+Students are asked to complete a schedule for themselves using the built in scheduler as one of the first activities in the course.
+This will give students the big picture view of their commitment and progress towards completion.

 Unit 1 Take-home Test 10%

-Students need access to a computer and printer to access the lessons and assignments, a scanner to scan student work that will be submitted online, a scientific calculator, and a ruler.
+Students need access to a computer with reliable internet access, a webcam and microphone, a printer to print notes and assignments, a scanner (or mobile phone scanning app such as Genius Scan) to scan student work that will be submitted online, a scientific calculator, and a ruler.